Lorti/manu.ninja/_posts/2016-04-14-functional-reactive-game-programming-rxjs-breakout.md

 ## Make your browser beep with the Web Audio API

 Have you ever used the Web Audio API?
 I haven't up until now and it is great fun.
 The frequency formula in the observer is taken right from [Wikipedia](https://en.wikipedia.org/wiki/Piano_key_frequencies).
 It converts piano key numbers to frequencies.
-This way I can think about tones in a familiar way.
-Key 40 is Middle C and I can go up and down from there.
+This way we can think about tones in a familiar way.
+Key 40 is Middle C and we can go up and down from there.

 A sound is played each time the ball hits the paddle, a wall or a brick.
 The higher up the brick the higher the pitch.
 My browser seemed to complain about playing too many sounds when I hit multiple bricks at once so I just sampled the observable to the beep's length.